cardano-foundation/CIPs/CIP-0095/README.md

 mechanism meaning that the initial handshake connection is defined and thus wont be needed to be defined within this specification.

-// TODO: another benefit is that users can choose if a client has access to governance items or not.
+Furthermore, another benefit of utilizing the CIP-30 extensibility mechanism is the potential for siloing of wallet capabilities between client apps.
+By having to request access to each extension wallets and users are able to silo which extensions they allow to each client application.
+An example of this could be only allowing the CIP-95 API with governance related applications and not decentralized extensions.

 #### Backwards Compatibility